aridjayarecipes/cutesrecipes.web.app/content/post/2048-step-by-step-guide-to-make-super-quick-homemade-yuzu-pepper-pasta-with-brussels-sprouts-and-tuna.md

 - "Boil water in a pot.
 Cut the brussels sprouts in half lengthwise.
 Drain the canned tuna well.
 Once the water boils, add salt and cook pasta."
 - "Add ◎ into a frying pan, and evenly distribute the yuzu pepper in oil.
 Once heated, place the cut parts of the brussels sprouts cut-side down and cook."
 - "Once they start to brown, flip them over, and combine well with the tuna."
 - "Add about 30 ml of pasta water and cooked pasta into the frying pan and mix.
 Adjust taste with salt and black pepper.
-It's done."
+It&#39;s done."
 - "The pictures in the steps were taken when made for 3 servings."
 categories:
 - Recipe